 The undergoing as a recipient of a transplant from another donor of bone marrow or of a complete heart, kidney, liver, lung, or pancreas, or a whole lobe of the lung or liver, or inclusion on an official UK waiting list for such a procedure.
+For the above definition, the following is not covered:

-transplant of any other organs, parts of organs, tissues or cells.
+• transplant of any other organs, parts of organs, tissues or cells.

-Motor neurone disease and specified diseases of the motor neurones - resulting in permanent symptoms
+Motor neurone disease and specified diseases of the motor neurones resulting in permanent symptoms